gootga/MIXTUM/README.md

     python -m venv .venv
     source .venv/bin/activate

-The standalone script depends on `matplotlib`.
-The graphical user interface depends on `pyside6` and `matplotlib`.
+The standalone script depends on `numpy` and `matplotlib`.
+The graphical user interface depends on `pyside6`, `numpy` and `matplotlib`.
 Please, install these libraries in the virtual environment with `pip` as follows.

-    pip install pyside6 matplotlib
+    pip install pyside6 numpy matplotlib

 ## Usage instructions